Instrument Making Course FAQs

 Lexington is conveniently located just over 30 minutes south of Winston-Salem and under an hour from both Greensboro and Charlotte.
 The nearest major airport is Piedmont Triad International Airport (GSO) in Greensboro, about 40 minutes away, with regular flights from major U.S. cities, including New York, Florida, and Chicago.
 Charlotte Douglas International Airport (CLT), a major hub, is also just over an hour’s drive.

-Private transportation or rental car is recommended for maximum flexibility, as public transit is limited in this area.
-That said, once you're here, you'll enjoy the quiet charm of North Carolina's barbecue capital — and the Southern hospitality that comes with it.
+Private transportation or a rental car is recommended for maximum flexibility, as public transit is limited in this area.
+That said, once you're here, you'll enjoy the quiet charm of North Carolina's barbecue capital and the Southern hospitality that comes with it.

 Is food included in the arrangement?